gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Step 3: Update gatsby-config.js

-The themes need to be added to the plugins array and we need some basic site metadata too.
+The themes need to be added to the plugin array and the site metadata that comes with a starter should be renamed for personalization.

 ```javascript:title=gatsby-config.js
 module.exports = {